We’re People Like Us

 Nancy Laudon is professionally trained ballerina with a lifelong passion for dance and choreography.

 Preston Pujol has been dancing and choreographing for more than 15 years.
-He’s performed shows in Central Florida and New York City, and regularly choreographs for Lakeland Community Theater.
+He’s performed in shows from Central Florida to New York City and works with Lakeland Community Theater’s inclusive troupe.